DreamingNice/Voxel-Launcher/README.md

 ---

-## IMPORTANT
+## JAVA

-To use this launcher, you need **Java 17 or below**.
-Java 8 is currently unsupported for newer Minecraft versions.
+Launcher curently supports all version of java

 ---

 ## Installation

-For now, there is only **one version** of the launcher released, so you can download and install it using the installer.
+You can download from rleases and install it using the installer.

 The launcher currently **only supports Windows**,cross platform support comeing soon for Linux.